vish-n-u/movie-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
 # Mvie Application - Frontend
-This project is a simple movie searching application built using react and tailwindcss.
+This project is a simple movie-searching application built using react and tailwindcss.

 ## Tools used
 - TailwindCss
 - React-Router-Dom
-- OMDB apis
+- OMDB APIs
 - Redux-Toolkit

 <br/>